-Social movements have historically played a part inshaping the political and socio-cultural landscape of the Caribbean as the subordinated and the oppressed have always sought to challenge the conditions, circumstances and ru lesthatcontroltheirlives.
-The historical processes of slavery and colonialism in the Caribbean have hadaprofound impact on the emergence of social movements in the past generally, but avariety of social movements still exist incontemporary times.This thatthe suggests reare issues, grievances, tensions and particular facilitating conditions at different society thatinfluence movement formation.Contemporary levelsin movementsrange from the animal rightsmovement, environmental orgreen movement, to abortion rights movement, among movement, feminist others.
-However, very littleis known concerning the extent to which collective refusalto accept restrictions, boundaries hegemonic controlof one group over another, abuse and misuse of resources, among others, may impact established laws, rules and policies, as well as the relationship between movements, community power, leadership from below onestablished structures and state politics.
+Social movements have historically played a part in shaping the political and socio-cultural landscape of the Caribbean as the subordinated and the oppressed have always sought to challenge the conditions, circumstances and rules that control their lives.
+The historical processes of slavery and colonialism in the Caribbean have had a profound impact on the emergence of social movements in the past generally, but a variety of social movements still exist incontemporary times.
+This suggests that the reare issues, grievances, tensions and particular facilitating conditions at different levels in society that influence movement formation.
+Contemporary movements range from the animal rights movement, environmental or green movement, feminist movement, to abortion rights movement, among others.
+However, very little is known concerning the extent to which collective refusal to accept restrictions, boundaries hegemonic controlof one group over another, abuse and misuse of resources, among others, may impact established laws, rules and policies, as well as the relationship between movements, community power, leadership from below onestablished structures and state politics.